maxnewton/cipher-python/README.md

 # How to install

-Cipher-Python is designed to be a portable library that can be included in any project.
-To add Cipher-Python to your project, simply download or clone this repository and copy the "cipher" folder into your own Python project.
+Cipher-Python is designed to be portable, and can be included in any Python project.
+To add Cipher-Python to your project, simply download or clone this repository and copy the "cipher" folder into your project directory.

 ## How to use: Atbash cipher
-The Atbash cipher, originally used with the Hebrew alphabet, gets its name from the first, second, and second-to-last letters of the alphabet (Aleph, Tav, Beth, and Shin, or "ATBSh").
-To create an atbash cipher alphabet, simply take the alphabet and reverse it.
-That means "ABCDEFGHIJKLMNOPQRSTUVWXYZ" becomes "ZYXWVUTSRQPONMLKJIHGFEDCBA".
+The Atbash cipher gets its name from the first, second, and second-to-last letters of the Hebrew alphabet (Aleph, Tav, Beth, and Shin, or "ATBSh").
+To use this cipher, simply take the alphabet and reverse it ("ABCDEFGHIJKLMNOPQRSTUVWXYZ" becomes "ZYXWVUTSRQPONMLKJIHGFEDCBA").
 Let's take a look at it in action:

     import cipher

-    ciphertext = cipher.atbash("Python is so cool!")
+    ciphertext = cipher.atbash("Hello, world!")
     print(ciphertext)

 ## How to use: Caesar cipher
-The caesar cipher is a popular substutution cipher first used by Julius Caesar in his own private correspondence.
+The caesar cipher is one of the most popular substutution ciphers, first used by Julius Caesar in private letters and other correspondence.
 It's also known as a shift cipher, Caesar's code, or Caesar shift.
 In a caesar cipher, each letter of the alphabet is shifted left or right by a constant value.
-For example, because caesar ciphers often shift the alphabet by 3, "a" becomes "d", "b" becomes "e", "c" becomes "f", etc. Cipher-Python defaults to a shift value of 3, but you can override this with any shift value you would like.
+Caesar ciphers often shift the alphabet by 3 letters, so "a" becomes "d", "b" becomes "e", "c" becomes "f", etc. Cipher-Python shifts a caesar cipher-encrypted string by 3 letters by default, but you can override this with any number you like.
 For example:

     import cipher

     # Default shift of 3
-    ciphertext = cipher.caesar("Python is so cool!")
+    ciphertext = cipher.caesar("Hello, world!")
     print(ciphertext)

-    # Custom shift
+    # Shift alphabet by 11 letters
-    ciphertext = cipher.caesar("Python is so cool!", 11)
+    ciphertext = cipher.caesar("Hello, world!", 11)
     print(ciphertext)

+# How to use: ROT13 cipher
+A ROT13 cipher splits the alphabet right down the center, so "a" corresponds to "m" (and vise versa), "b" to "n", "c" to "o", etc. More simply, it's a caesar cipher with a constant shift (or ROTation) of 13 letters.

+    import cipher

+    ciphertext = cipher.rot13("Hello, world!")
+    print(ciphertext)

+    # Let's compare it to the caesar cipher (hint: it's the same!)
+    ciphertext = cipher.caesar("Hello, world!", 13)
+    print(ciphertext)

+## How to use: Keyword cipher